stephencweiss/stephencharlesweiss.com/content/blog/2019-05-26/local-git-stale-branch-cleanup.md

 As the manual notes in the Pruning section for `git fetch`:

-> Git has a default disposition of keeping data unless it’s explicitly thrown away; this extends to holding onto local references to branches on remotes that have themselves deleted those branches
+> Git has a default disposition of keeping data unless it's explicitly thrown away; this extends to holding onto local references to branches on remotes that have themselves deleted those branches

-That’s what we removed with `git fetch --prune`.
+That's what we removed with `git fetch --prune`.
 But, that still leaves all of the local branches that have been merged and no longer have an upstream reference - not even a stale one.
-Let’s tackle those next.
+Let's tackle those next.

 # Step Three: Delete Orphaned Local Branches